-Requirement 3.3.1 of TPL-001-4 requires automatic tripping of elements where relay loadability limits are exceeded.
+Requirement 3.3.1 of TPL-001-5.1 requires automatic tripping of elements where relay loadability limits are exceeded.
 These trip settings are submitted by TPs.
 If such ratings are not available from the TPs, or the ratings are lower than the emergency rating of the equipment, a default limit of 125% of the emergency rating of the equipment will be used.

-Under Voltage Load Shed (UVLS) from TSPs, and Generator Over and Under Voltage trip settings from RARFs are modeled, when applicable.
-If the Generator Over and Under Voltage trip settings are not available, default values will be used.
+Under Voltage Load Shed (UVLS) from TSPs, and generator over and under voltage trip settings from Resource Registration data are modeled, when applicable.
+If the generator over and under voltage trip settings are not available, default values will be used.
 The default values are determined as follows:

-For renewable generators: 0.9 pu and 1.1 pu for Under Voltage and Over Voltage trip settings, respectively.
+For renewable generators: 0.9 pu and 1.1 pu for under voltage and over voltage trip settings, respectively.

 For all other generators: the post-contingency voltage limits.